AnamolTest/AxaCoding/readme.md

 Please let us know more about your Java experience in a few sentences.
 For example:

-- I have 3 years experience in Java and I started to use Spring Boot from last year
+- I have 6 years experience in Java and I started to use Spring Boot from last 5 years.
-- I'm a beginner and just recently learned Spring Boot
+- I have good experience in Core Java, Servlet, JSP, JDBC, MVC Architecture, Spring boot, Spring Framework and Spring boot Microservice Architecture.
-- I know Spring Boot very well and have been using it for many years
+- I know Spring Boot very well and have been using it for many years.
+- I have understanding of containerization, experience in Dockers and Kubernetes.
+- I have experience in Apache Kafka.
+- I have experience in working Database technologies like SQL server.
+- I have experience in development and unit testing of the application.